Implications of conformal invariance in momentum space: Introduction and summary of results

-In this paper we assume that the underlying theory is parity-invariant.
-Additional parity-violating terms can appear in the tensorial decomposition of the various correlators and it would be interesting to incorporate them in our analysis.
+where the $A_i$ are functions of three variables, $A_i(p_1, p_2, p_3)$, and $A_2(p_1 \leftrightarrow p_3)$ denotes the same function but with $p_1$ interchanged with $p_3$, \textit{i.e.}, $A_2(p_1 \leftrightarrow p_3) = A_2(p_3, p_2, p_1)$, {\it etc}.
+In this paper we assume that there are no parity-violating terms in the tensorial decomposition of the various correlators.
+It would be interesting to incorporate such terms in our analysis.
 We leave this for future work.

 The form factors $A_1$ and $A_5$ are $S_3$-invariant,

 while the remaining ones are symmetric under $p_1 \leftrightarrow p_2$, \textit{i.e.}, they satisfy

 Under the action of $S_3$ the first and last terms are invariant on their own, while the three terms with $A_2$ are mapped to each other and similar for $A_3$ and $A_4$.